brainhack-school2020/fibers-fMRI-BHS2020/README.md

 ## Project definition

-I will divide my project into 2 sections :
+I will divide my project into 2 objectives :
- 1- Familiarise myself with group analyses on diffusion data and functional connectivity 2- Learn how to train a machine learning model to predict certain features based on functional connectomes (genetic status could be a great start !)
+ 1- Learn how to train a machine learning model to predict certain features based on functional connectomes (genetic status could be a great start !)
+ 2- (for fun) Familiarise myself with group analyses on diffusion data

 ### Background